Tour Rome with a Bicycle

 For those ready to venture out on their own but needing some direction, pick up a copy of Roma in Bici, a guidebook written specifically for cyclists.
 The first volume is Roma Centro-Nord and volume two covers Roma Centro-Sud.
 These Italian-language guides include several itineraries, detailed maps, clearly marked routes and color coded graphs, so language need not be an impediment.
 They are available at newsstands and at local bookstores.

-When asked what advice he gives his customers, Colatta warned, "Drive with six eyes; two in the front, two in the back and two on the sides."
+When asked what advice he gives his customers, Colatta warned: "Drive with

 By Martha Miller